quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-middleware.md

 }
 ```

-Now you've notice the `render` parameter that the exported function of the middleware gets called with.
-It has two methods which are described below.
+Notice the `render` parameter (from the above code sample) that the exported function of the middleware gets called with.
+That's where the SSR rendering happens.

-### render.vue()

-* Syntax: `<Promise(String)> render.vue(ssrContext)`.
-* Description: Uses Vue and Vue Router to render the requested URL path.
-Returns the rendered HTML string to return to the client.

-### render.error()

-* Syntax: `<void> render.error({ err, req, res })`
-* Description: Displays a wealth of useful debug information (including the stack trace).
-It's available only in development and NOT in production.

 ## Hot Module Reload